Skip to content

 2. Palila

-This means that there are very few of these birds left in the world, and their population is declining rapidly.
+This means that very few of these birds are left in the world, and their population is declining rapidly.
 When you look at a palila, you will notice its distinct physical features.

-The bird has a vibrant golden-yellow head and breast, which stands out against its light-colored belly.
-Its back is gray in color, while its wings and tail appear greenish.
+The bird has a vibrant golden-yellow head and breasts standing against its light-colored belly.
+Its back is gray, while its wings and tail appear greenish.

 This combination of colors creates a beautiful and unique appearance for the palila.
 The golden-yellow head and breast of the palila are particularly striking.
 They add a touch of brightness to the bird’s overall appearance.

-The light belly, on the other hand, provides a contrast to the vivid colors on the upper part of the bird’s body.
+The light belly, on the other hand, contrasts the vivid colors on the upper part of the bird’s body.
 This contrast helps the Palila blend in with its surroundings, making it less visible to predators.
 The gray back of the Palila gives it a more subdued appearance.

 This coloration helps the bird blend in with the trees and foliage in its habitat.
 By camouflaging itself, the Palila can avoid being easy.